 The methodology used for the vulnerability assessment was a truly iterative process, due to the number of approaches to vulnerability assessment and the number of interpretations of some of the key terms (even between different papers produced by the Intergovernmental Panel on Climate Change).
 For example, some approaches consider adaptive capacity as part of the vulnerability equation, and some do not, assuming that this could mask the true vulnerability of an asset.
 The project team had extensive discussions to work out what the most appropriate approach was for the project area and assets, bearing in mind the information available.
 For example, the team originally considered both the potential for maintaining partial use of an asset while it was inundated and the availability of an adequate alternative route to maintain function while the asset is inundated as important components of adaptive capacity of a transportation asset.
 But this was revised to just refer to the availability of an adequate alternative route.
-Initially, the project team considered that adaptive capacity should be considered as part of the consequence to the region) but finally concluded that as long as low-cost adaptive capacity measures only were considered, it should be part of the vulnerability equation.
+Initially, the project team considered that adaptive capacity should be considered as part of the consequence of inundation (if the asset has adaptive capacity, it is of lower consequence to the region) but finally concluded that as long as low-cost adaptive capacity measures only were considered, it should be part of the vulnerability equation.